murchandamus/bips/bip-update-process.md

 [^preliminary]: **Why has the Proposed Status been renamed to Preliminary?**
     Some reviewers of this BIP brought up that all Bitcoin Improvement _Proposals_ are _proposed_ per se.
 Therefore, a new name was chosen.
+[^rejection]: **Why can proposals remain in Draft or Preliminary indefinitely?**
+    The automatic 3-year timeout of BIPs has led to some disagreement in the past and seems unnecessary in cases where the author is still active in the community and still considers their idea worth pursuing.
+On the other hand, proposals that appear abandoned may be tested and cleared out after only one year which hopefully achieves the main goals of the original rule.
 [^abandoned]: **Why was the Abandoned Status introduced?**
     Previously, we had Deferred, Obsolete, Rejected, Replaced, and Withdrawn which all meant some flavor of "work has stopped on this".
 The author of this BIP feels that all of these can be represented by Abandoned without